 An old class of town dwellers, formerly despised by the clergy, the aristocracy and the peasantry, began to acquire a more dignified standing, in the way people talked and thought about it, in European rhetoric about middle-class activities.
 And along with a new dignity the bourgeoisie began to acquire a new liberty.3

 With the dignity and liberty that attaches to merchants in a mercantile republic the entrepreneurs of Venice developed a startling innovation in farming.
 In the 13th century they developed sugar plantations on the island of Cyprus.
 These plantations were worked by “a mixed labor force of local serfs and Muslim slaves.”4 They were not ancestral estates but well-capitalized businesses growing sugar cane and exporting refined sugar to Europe; entrepreneurs were responding to a new consumer demand in Europe.
-Traditionally the only sweetener in Europe had been honey, but the Crusaders had learned from their Muslim opponents how to drink coffee and sweeten it with sugar.
+Traditionally the only sweetener in Europe had been honey, but the Crusaders had learned from their Muslim opponents how to drink coffee from Mocha and sweeten it with sugar.
 They took their sweet tooth back to Europe, and pretty soon the entrepreneurs of Venice figured out how to make money off it: plantation slavery.
-Fortunately for the profits, it was acceptable to enslave Muslims to this backbreaking work because they were not Christians.
+Fortunately for the consumers and for the profits, it was acceptable to enslave Muslims to this backbreaking work because they were not Christians.

 As the sugar business grew the plantations gradually moved west and by the middle of the 15th century the Portuguese began to establish sugar plantations on the Canaries and the Madeiras islands off the west coast of Africa.
 They imported African slaves to work the plantations.
 That was all right because the Africans weren’t Christians either.
-By the end of the 16th century the industry moved west to the West Indies; the British entered the business on Barbados in the mid 17th century.5
+By the end of the 16th century the industry moved west to the West Indies; the British entered the business on Barbados in the mid 17th century.7

-It is important to realize that right from the start these plantations were highly articulated enterprises and were plugged into the international trading system.
+It is important to realize that right from the start these slave plantations were highly articulated enterprises and were plugged into the international trading system.

 The large slave plantations of the Western Hemisphere required huge capital investments, not only to cover the purchase price of the slaves but also to cover the cost of the land, buildings, work animals and other livestock, irrigation works, implements, and, in the case of sugar, machinery.
 Towards the end of the eighteenth century, the typical Jamaican sugar plantation operated with about 200 hands and had a capital value of about £26,400 (about... $21 million in 1985 dollars)...
-There were no U.S. factories of this size until the second decade of the nineteenth century.6
+There were no U.S. factories of this size until the second decade of the nineteenth century.8

 Sugar planters were enthusiastic innovators.
 They built factories to grind, filter, boil and cure the sugar; they built railroads, and exploited steam power for their grinding mills.

 the division of the complex activities during each phase of production—planting, cultivating, and harvesting—into a series of relatively simple tasks that could be closely monitored...
 “A plantation might be considered as a piece of machinery,” said Bennet H. Barrow in his Highland plantation rules.
-“To operate successfully, all its parts should be uniform and exact, and its impelling force regular and steady.”7
+“To operate successfully, all its parts should be uniform and exact, and its impelling force regular and steady.”9

 A century later British businessmen recruiting labor for their new factories complained about the “bad industrial habits of their rural recruits”, the difficulty of getting any post-pubertal human to work under modern factory discipline.
 This was not a problem for the slave plantation owners.
-The “extraordinary degree of force that planters were allowed to bring to bear on enslaved black labor” took care of bad habits.8 When industrial discipline became a scandal in England in the mid 19th century the political system responded with parliamentary inquiries and Factory Acts.
+The “extraordinary degree of force that planters were allowed to bring to bear on enslaved black labor” took care of bad habits.10 When industrial discipline became a scandal in England in the mid 19th century the political system responded with parliamentary inquiries and Factory Acts.
 But in the sugar islands, a century earlier, the sugar magnates dominated politics and they passed legislation to grant themselves the force they needed to perfect the gang system in their slave plantations.

 The slave economy became big business.
 In the great age of navigation “slave-produced commodities dominated the channels of world trade”, amounting in the 1770s to almost 30 percent of England’s imports.
-“Much of England’s shipping was engaged in transporting either sugar to Europe, slaves from Africa to the New World, or manufactured goods from England to the slave colonies.”9 A proper restraint was observed in polite society about all this.
+“Much of England’s shipping was engaged in transporting either sugar to Europe, slaves from Africa to the New World, or manufactured goods from England to the slave colonies.”11 A proper restraint was observed in polite society about all this.
 When Sir Thomas Bertram left his family to visit his “Antigua estate” in the West Indies readers were not introduced to the notion of slavery until, upon his return to Mansfield Park, Jane Austen’s timid heroine Fanny Price ventured a question to her uncle about the slave trade. “[B]ut there was such a dead silence” from the others, Fanny admitted, that she hardly dared to continue her topic.
 The literary critics tell us we are to understand that the rigid proprieties of the Bertram world are one with Sir Thomas’s patriarchal endorsement of his elder daughter’s loveless but advantageous marriage and the unsuccessful bullying of his niece Fanny into marriage with the rich but vicious Henry Crawford: they all add up to slavery.
 The Bertrams were not the only fictional family in on the slave action.
 Charlotte Brontë’s orphaned Jane Eyre inherited her miraculous £20,000 from her uncle, a businessman on the sugar island of Madeira.
 When the Industrial Revolution began in the 18th century with either the invention of the steam engine in 1698 or the creation of the textile industry, it either picked up or reinvented the techniques of labor discipline developed for the slave plantations.
-They treated their employees as resources to be economized and consumed.
+Employees were resources to be economized and consumed.

 This history permits us to appreciate the startling paradox that confronted the educated elite in the mid-19th century.
 On the one hand the new textile magnates had revolutionized the manufacture of textiles and transformed transportation with railroads, two inventions that improved life for everyone and improved it enormously for the lower orders.
-On the other hand they had extended the mechanical metaphor of Newtonian science to the very people that worked on their plantations and factories, apparently treating them with inhuman callousness as mere capital resources.
+On the other hand they had extended the mechanical metaphor of Newtonian science to the very people that worked on their plantations and factories, apparently treating them with inhuman callousness as mere labor resources.

 But that is not the only paradox about modern business.
 Businessmen, we know, ruthlessly compete in a war of all against all in the battle for market share, and yet business runs on trust.